Understanding Cone Geometry

 ▲ Speed and Clarity

 Fast flow produces high clarity cups.
 Water does not linger, so less over-extraction of bitter compounds.
 Great for bright, clean, fruit-forward coffees.
+Typical V60 total time (2:30-3:30) is 30-60 seconds faster than equivalent flat-bed brews.5

 ▲ Expressiveness

 Technique has a huge impact on flavor.
 Small adjustments in pour rate, height, or pattern dramatically change the cup.
 This is an advantage for those who enjoy experimentation.
+Single variable changes can alter extraction by 2-4 percentage points.6

 ▲ Versatility

 Can handle a wide range of coffees and grind sizes.
 Works for light and dark roasts.
 Can brew small (single cup) or large (500g+) batches.
+The V60 in particular scales exceptionally well from 15g to 60g doses.

 Challenges and Considerations

-Conical brewers demand more from the brewer:
+Conical brewers demand more from the brewer:7

 - ▼Technique sensitivity: Pour too fast and you get channeling.
 Pour too slow and you get uneven extraction.
 The learning curve is steep.
+Consistency requires hundreds of repetitions to build muscle memory.

 - ▼Bed leveling required: The cone naturally creates an uneven bed.
 Without agitation (swirling), you get high-and-dry spots that under-extract.
+Rao spin or similar technique is nearly mandatory for optimal results.8

 - ▼Inconsistency risk: Small variations in technique cause big flavor swings.
 Brew-to-brew consistency requires practice and focus.
+Standard deviation of extraction can be 3x higher than flat beds.

 - ▼Grind sensitivity: A one-click grinder adjustment can shift brew time by 30+ seconds.
 Requires precise grinder control.
+Stepless grinders are highly beneficial for V60 brewing.

 Brewing Technique for Conical Drippers